NoBlackBoxes/LastBlackBox/course/versions/braitenberg/02_magnets-and-semiconductors/README.md

-# Bootcamp : Magnets and Semiconductors
+# Braitenberg : Magnets and Semiconductors
 Here we will learn about electromagnetism, motors, and transistors.

 ## Magnets